Stunted growth: Prevention

 To prevent stunting, it is not just a matter of providing better nutrition but also access to clean water, improved sanitation (hygienic toilets), and hand washing at critical times (summarized as "WASH").
 Without provision of toilets, prevention of tropical intestinal diseases, which may affect almost all children in the developing world and lead to stunting, will not be possible.

-Studies have looked at ranking the underlying determinants in terms of their potency in reducing child stunting and found, in the order of potency:
+The underlying determinants can be ranked in terms of their potency in reducing child stunting: